omariosc/oxmedica-cryptography-and-cybersecurity/Assessments/1 Case Study.md

 - Copy this file and paste it into a new folder called `"Solutions"`.
 - Rename the document with the file name `"1 Case Study Assessment.md"`.
-- Write your answers in a digital document.
 - Fill in your name at the top of the document.